-- Criteria.
-The three options for this include 1) a single parameter (e.g. every 10,000 run hours), 2) the earlier of multiple parameters (e.g. energy 10,000 run hour or 100 starts) or 3) a blend of multiple parameters (e.g. equivalent operating hours) - A description of the primary factor or factors and equivalency between factors if applicable.
+• Criteria meeting one of three options: 1) a single parameter (e.g., every 10,000 runhours), 2) the earlier of multiple parameters (e.g., energy, 10,000 runhours, or 1000 starts) or 3) a blend of multiple parameters (e.g., equivalent operating hours).

+A description of the primary factor or factors and equivalency between factors if applicable.